reggiev/api/README.md

-# api
+# Recorded Future API

-Code related to the Recorded Future API.
+This repo contains code related to the Recorded Future API.

-See the [API documentation](https://github.com/recordedfuture/api/wiki/RecordedFutureAPI) for further details.
+See the [API documentation](https://github.com/recordedfuture/api/wiki/RecordedFutureAPI) for further details and example usage.

-Work in progress as we migrate from https://code.google.com/p/recordedfuture/